TedLeRoy/katacoda-scenarios/hello-world/step4.md

 |            .... |
 +----[SHA256]-----+`

-Now, we want to see the content of the id_rsa.pub file so we can select and copy it to system two in a later step:
+Now, we want to copy the content of id_rsa.pub on Terminal 1 to the authorized_keys file in the .ssh folder on this system.

+On Terminal 1, select the text that was output when the cat command was run.
+It will look something like this:

+`ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQCostLDIrveyujCUMuJkO42ifDEG7FMhAPEKJmX8dXIUavZiccLUgnf1X9syMR7YYzWdpz9GXI62Va/z5zW8ITRaOWHsJ18h+MpDfk+9qBEeiBydLFo0rzSSJDmZTpbLVOpkQ2LYgSy0eouPtNTFRvaRLXjaQb01WCMneXMmun33w1CvNgOEWQb/d4iUO2ylKz20CvacfwctKgjROG3ZDtgv9D0S6+xCsx7gEOMVcuVxaA58NH5b9p55qNue9DNT3l4oNRPJQ5MY+HyQp3YZoTb3eesyhz+/WALyR7XQ29QhGNTu9RMkpQl/IB6YrTNHX7jpp2humRfzTzx0m1JDjgt bob@host01`

+Be sure to select everything from ssh-rsa... to ...bob@host01.

+Hit ctrl-c to copy your selection to your operating system's clipboard.

+Type echo '<paste key here by typing ctrl-v>' >> /home/bob/.ssh/authorized_keys.

+Be sure to have single quotes around the key.

+This will create an authorized_keys file if it does not already exist and add the key from Terminal 1 to it, or append it to existing content if the file already exists.

+Now, change directory to your .ssh folder then change the permissions on the authorized_keys file to 600.

-`cat /home/bob/.ssh/id_rsa.pub`{{execute T2}}
+`cd /home/bob/.ssh`{{execute T2}}

+`chmod 600 authorized_keys`{{execute T2}}